-Seattle-An emergency rule makes it an impermissible unreasonable burden under the city's paid sick and safe time law for employers to require verification of an employee's illness from a health care provider.
+In addition, an emergency rule makes it an impermissible unreasonable burden under the city's paid sick and safe time law for employers to require verification of an employee's illness from a health care provider.
 Alternative means of verification are suggested in the rule.
 The rule remains in effect until June 7, 2020.